 More instructions are given in verse 9; the flesh is to be eaten neither raw (ni crude) nor boiled in water (ni bulide ta l’aghe), but roasted over the embers (rustide tes boris).
 In verse 10, you read that nothing is to be left over: nol à di vanzânt nuie pal indoman (nothing is to remain of it for the following day).
 If something is indeed left over, it is to be burnt: se ant reste pal indoman (if there remains of it for the following day), le brusarês tal fûc (you will burn it in the fire).

-Vocabulary: la cinturie (belt), i ombui (loins, hips; singular, ombul), il sandul (sandal), il pît (foot), il baston (rod, staff), la man (hand), in premure (in haste, in a rush), la pasche (Passover), passâ par (to pass through, to traverse), fruçâ (to smite, to destroy, to kill), nassi (to be born), il prin nassût (firstborn), fâ sentence (to judge), il segnâl (sign, signal), passâ dret (to pass over, to continue on), sfiliâ (to brush against, to graze), il flagjel (calamity), la distruzion (destruction), vuaiâ (to flatten, to smite), tignî in memorie (to remember), la fieste (feast, festival), ricuardâ (to commemorate, to remember), la ete (age), di ete in ete (from one generation to the next; literally, from age to age), il decret (decree, ordinance), par simpri (forever).
+Vocabulary: la cinturie (belt), i ombui (loins, hips; singular, ombul), il sandul (sandal), il pît (foot), il baston (rod, staff), la man (hand), in premure (in haste, in a rush), la pasche (Passover), passâ par (to pass through, to traverse), fruçâ (to destroy, to strike down), nassi (to be born), il prin nassût (firstborn), fâ sentence (to judge), il segnâl (sign, signal), passâ dret (to pass over, to continue on), sfiliâ (to brush against, to graze), il flagjel (calamity), la distruzion (destruction), vuaiâ (to flatten, to smite), tignî in memorie (to remember), la fieste (feast, festival), ricuardâ (to commemorate, to remember), la ete (age), di ete in ete (from one generation to the next; literally, from age to age), il decret (decree, ordinance), par simpri (forever).

 From verse 11, understand the following: cu la cinturie sui ombui (with your belt on your loins), i sandui tai pîts (your sandals on your feet) e il baston in man (and your staff in hand).